johanley/postscript-notes/README.md

 which is then converted into a PDF file for the final output.**

-To produce a PDF file programmatically, there are two choices:
+To produce a PDF file programmatically, there seem to be two basic choices:
 * the *direct* method: use a PDF library to generate a PDF file directly
 * the *indirect* method: generate PostScript code, and then convert it into a PDF file (using a tool such as [Ghostscript](https://www.ghostscript.com/) or Adobe Acrobat)